 Oncology is a tremendous field.
 You have an opportunity to truly help people every day.
 I am grateful for this chance and I hear appreciation from patients on a regular basis.
 This helps me continue in this difficult field with such high stakes.

 Q: How have your accomplishments changed your life, both as a doctor and as a person beyond your profession?

-Being an oncologist changes your perspective on life because we see that there are neither guarantees nor warranties to this life.
-I learned to appreciate every day, knowing that each day is a true gift from God.
+Being an oncologist changes your perspective on life because we see there are neither guarantees nor warranties to life.
+I learned to appreciate every day, knowing each day is a true gift from God.
 I try to live life to the fullest, enjoy the everyday things and not sweat the small stuff.